KentoBaguetti/Web-Crawler-GO/README.md

 ![UML Diagram of the Parallel Crawler](./images/parallelWebcrawler.png)

+#### How and Why I designed the parallel web crawler the way I did:

+I wanted to be able to process multiple pages simultaneously which is where I decided between two different ways of parallism.

+1. I could create a goroutine for every page
+2. I could create a set number of goroutines (workers)

+I decided on the latter, as making a separate goroutine for every page can be expensive as the number of goroutines will grow exponentially.
+Along with a set number of goroutines, I also used a buffer channel, that way I could use it like a queue but with the advantages of a channel.
+I originally set up the program so that the workers would send and receive new urls to the jobs channel.
+This caused a deadlock as once the channel reached its maximum capacity, the workers would block as there was no worker receiving from the channel.
+I solved this issue by implementing a classic queue structure.
+Workers would only send new URLs to the queue, this prevented the deadlock caused by the workers sending and receiving to the same channel.
+The queue would then populate the channel by dequeing a URL and sending it to the job channel when the job channel was not blocked.
+Workers would then receive new URls to parse by receiving from the channel.

+#### Packages used

 1. net/http - fetch pages
 2. golang.org/x/net/html - parse html
 3. sync - concurrency
+4. HashSet - For O(1) look ups
+5. Queue - Data structure used for Breadth-First Search

 ### Why I built this and what I learned